openscanhub/openscanhub.github.io/index.md

 ## Contacts

-If you have any questions you can open an issue on [GitHub](https://github.com/openscanhub/openscanhub/issues/new).
+Questions can be discussed on the [mailing list](https://lists.fedoraproject.org/archives/list/openscanhub@lists.fedoraproject.org/).